-Long-distance destinations in Denmark and Sweden are served by a number of operators.
+Long-distance destinations in Denmark and Sweden are served by a several other operators.

 Public transport rail:

 Banks and ATMs can be found in both terminals.
-Those looking to exchange currency can also use the bureaux de change in Terminal 3.
+Those looking to exchange currency can also use the bureau de change in Terminal 3.

 There are plenty of bars, cafés and restaurants at Copenhagen Airport, offering everything from seafood to fast food.
-Places to eat include a restaurant serving Danish fare post-security in Terminal 3 and a couple of restaurants in the on-site Hilton Copenhagen Airport Hotel (tel: +45 3250 1501; www3.hilton.com).
+Places to eat include a restaurant serving Danish fare post-security in Terminal 3, a steakhouse, hot dog kiosks and a couple of restaurants in the on-site Clarion Hotel Copenhagen Airport.

-There are over 120 different stores at the airport, with designer boutiques, newsagents and duty-free shops among the many options.
+There are plenty of different stores at the airport, with designer boutiques, newsagents and duty-free shops among the many options.
 There is also a good selection of shops selling the best of Scandinavian fashion and design.
 A pre-order and pick-up service is available.

-A lost and found facility (tel: +45 3231 2284; a database of all found items is available online: www.missingx.com) is located within the airport, while self-service left-luggage lockers are available at car park P4.
+A lost and found facility (a database of all found items is available online: www.missingx.com) is located within the airport, while self-service luggage lockers are available at car park P4.

-Other facilities available at Copenhagen Airport include a play area for children and a lounge for teenagers (both situated in Terminal 2), baby change facilities, and a 24-hour prayer room.
-Those with some time to spare can relax at the spa in the Hilton Copenhagen Airport Hotel (tel: +45 3250 1501; www3.hilton.com).
+Other facilities available at Copenhagen Airport include family rooms, massage chairs and outdoor smoking areas.
+Those with some time to spare can relax at the spa in the Clarion Hotel Copenhagen Airport (tel: +45 3250 1501; https://nordicchoicehotels.com).

 Conference and business:

-Copenhagen Airport is physically accessible throughout.
+Copenhagen Airport is physically accessible throughout, with an Assistance Centre located centrally in the building.
 Lifts, ramps, wheelchair-accessible toilets, induction loops and reserved seating are provided, while dedicated parking spaces are available in the car parks.
 Passengers who may require additional assistance are advised to contact their airline before travelling.